chrisdamba/patient-data-extractor/README.md

 - Use dependency injection to make the application more modular and easier to extend.
 - Consider implementing a message queue (e.g., RabbitMQ, Apache Kafka) for handling high message volumes and ensuring fault tolerance.

-## Deployment and DevOps
-- Use containerization (Docker) for consistent deployment across environments.
-- Implement CI/CD pipelines for automated testing and deployment.
-- Set up monitoring and alerting for application health and performance.